-Fed's Brainard warns against removing support for U.S. economy
+Fed looks unlikely to hike next week after Brainard warning

-CHICAGO The Federal Reserve should avoid removing support for the U.S. economy too quickly because of potential weakness in the labor market and risks of foreign economic downturns, Fed Governor Lael Brainard said on Monday.
+CHICAGO The Federal Reserve should avoid removing support for the U.S. economy too quickly, Fed Governor Lael Brainard said on Monday in comments that solidified the view the central bank would leave interest rates unchanged next week.

+Brainard said she wanted to see a stronger trend in U.S. consumer spending and evidence of rising inflation before the Fed raises rates, and that the United States still looked vulnerable to economic weakness abroad.

-"Today's new normal counsels prudence in the removal of policy accommodation," Brainard told the Chicago Council on Global Affairs.
+"Today's new normal counsels prudence in the removal of policy accommodation," Brainard, one of six permanent voters on the Fed's rate-setting committee, told the Chicago Council on Global Affairs.

-She said the labor market might be farther from full strength than some economists believe, which would suggest "the case to tighten policy preemptively is less compelling."
+She said the U.S. labor market was not yet at full strength, which means "the case to tighten policy preemptively is less compelling."

-While Brainard did not comment on the specific timing of future interest rate policy, the comments suggested she was holding firm in arguing for caution.
+Brainard did not comment on the specific timing of future rate policy changes but she held firm in arguing for caution in what could be the last word from a Fed policymaker before the central bank's Sept.
+20-21 meeting.

 Many other policymakers think the U.S. job market is near full strength and Fed Chair Janet Yellen argued in July the case for rate increases has strengthened.